What is a soakaway & what can they be used for?

 What is a soakaway?

 A soakaway is a buried drainage feature which seeks to manage surface water on the site and infiltrate into the ground, rather than discharging to an offsite location such as a watercourse or sewer.
 A soakaway requires excavation and removal of the existing ground, which is typically replaced with a formal structure, constructed using a concrete ring, a fabric membrane or plastic crate system.

-The storage medium is often comprised of stone and rubble, which allows the water to filtrate and further remove pollutants before being infiltrated into the soil in a controlled manner.
+The storage medium of a soakaway is often comprised of stone and rubble, which allows the water to filtrate and further remove pollutants before being infiltrated into the soil in a controlled manner.
 Geo-cellular crates can also be used, which provide more storage, but less filtration of surface water runoff.

 The runoff from a development is usually collected via guttering, downpipes and gullies via an interception feature such as a catchpit to remove silt and any pollutants before being directed into the soakaway.